 Whenever I examine a business that is losing sales, its almost always linked to inventory control.
 The store either has too much inventory or even worse too little inventory.
 They have no system of checks and balances to manage their inventory so when they go to a trade show or market to buy inventory they are starting from a disadvantage.

 Here are 4 things to hope you have a successful market (buying) experience.

-1. Bring your data.
+1. Bring Your Data

 Too many people think they can operate from within their heads.
 After all, they only have 1 store, so how hard can it be?
 Never go to market wither data.
 You need to know what your current inventory levels are by category, what your current sales are by category and how your inventory turns are performing by category.
-The best scenario is to have an open to buy system.
+The best scenario is to have an open to buy the system.
 This is where your inventory is managed in software for you and it gives you triggers for when to replenish and when to markdown.

 While not all stores can afford the type of system, you can track some basic innovatory control data even in the simplest of POS systems.